pypa/packaging.python.org/source/guides/packaging-namespace-packages.rst

 There are currently two different approaches to creating namespace packages, from which the latter is discouraged:

 #.
 Use `native namespace packages`_.
-This type of namespace package is defined
+This type of namespace package
-   in :pep:`420` and is available in Python 3.3 and later.
+   is available in Python 3.3 and later.
 This is recommended if packages in your namespace only ever need to support Python 3 and installation via ``pip``.
 #.
 Use `legacy namespace packages`_.
 This comprises `pkgutil-style namespace packages`_